• Skip to primary navigation

 • Lemon - This really lightens up the marinade for the lamb.
 Make sure you use a juicy lemon.

-• USA Wild Rice and USA Long Grain Rice - filling and low in fat, this is the star of the salad that accompanies the lamb.
-We have talked more about this below.
+• Wild rice and long grain rice - Filling and low in fat, this is the star of the salad that accompanies the slow cooked roast lamb.
+You can use any rice you like, but we love this combination.

-• Chilli - This dish has a nice kick of spice from the sliced red chilli.
-If you don't like spicy food, then you could leave it out, or you could take the seeds out of the chilli to make it less spicy.
+• Chilli - If you don't like spicy food, then you could leave it out, or you could take the seeds out of the chilli to make it less spicy.

 • Mango - This adds so much freshness to the salad, however you need to make sure that you are using a fresh and juicy mango.
 We have more tips on choosing the perfect mango in our FAQs at the bottom.